IBM Cloud Docs

 }"

-If the trusted profile template is applied to an account group, then all the accounts and account group added in the future will also get assigned to the trusted profile template automatically.
+If you apply the trusted profile template to an account group, all accounts added to that group in the future automatically receive the trusted profile template assignment.

 Create policy templates